Svarozic/wedding-website-marina-stefan/README.md

 - SVARGA: once Website is done, add locale `de`, `ru`
   - [ ] add locales
   - [ ] add GoogleForm links (default to `en`)
+- SVARGA: AFTER WEDDING: fix CountdownHeadline, to not have dynamic day countdown, as it can't handle higher number as `99`

 ## 📓 Tasks done